HYPNOTHERAPY HELPING WITH TICS AND TOURETTE’S SYNDROME

 MAIL@THEEXCELPRACTICE.COM OR CALL 07807 540142

-Now working both in-person and with online hypnotherapy with Zoom, Skype, Teams and Facetime
+And also online hypnotherapy with Zoom, Skype, and Teams

 HYPNOTHERAPY, NLP AND COACHING HELPING WITH TOURETTE’S SYDROME AND WITH TICS